Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 The High-Performing Cat7

-Cat 7 cables come with notable enhancements over Cat 6, offering bandwidth up to 600 MHz and supporting 10-gigabit Ethernet over 100 meters.
-The key feature of Cat 7 is the stringent shielding of its twisted pairs, which reduces interference, making it ideal for environments with high electromagnetic interference.
+Cat 7 cables come with notable enhancements over Cat 6, offering bandwidth up to 600 MHz and supporting 10-gigabit Ethernet over 100 meters when installed in ISO/IEC Class F channels.
+The key feature of Cat 7 is the stringent shielding of its twisted pairs, which reduces interference, making it useful in environments with high electromagnetic interference.

-It’s worth noting that Cat 7 lacks an official status as an IEEE or EIA cabling standard however, it is a recognized standard under ISO/IEC and uses proprietary connectors instead of the typical RJ45.
-If you’re looking for a faster copper alternative than Cat 6A, it’s best to consider Cat 8.
+It’s worth noting that Cat 7 is an ISO/IEC standard (Class F) and uses GG45 or TERA connectors rather than typical RJ45.
+It is not a TIA/EIA category and therefore sees limited use in North America.
+If you’re looking for a faster copper alternative than Cat 6A, it’s best to consider Cat 8 for short 25/40G links.

 Advantages of Cat7 over Cat 6